jettro/semi-website/_documentation/weaviate/current/query-data/explore.md

 ### Moving

 Because pagination is not possible in multidimensional storage, you can improve your results with additional explore functions which can move away from semantic concepts or towards semantic concepts.
-E.g., if you look for the concept 'apple' but don't want to find the company, you can use the  `moveAway{}` function by using the words 'company'.
+E.g., if you look for the concept 'New York Times' but don't want to find the city New York, you can use the  `moveAway{}` function by using the words 'New York'.

 ## Explore{} filter